cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewayLogging.csharp.md

 - *Type:* object

-Log all requests to this service.
+Specify whether to log all requests to this service.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.10.1/docs/resources/zero_trust_gateway_logging#log_all ZeroTrustGatewayLogging#log_all}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/resources/zero_trust_gateway_logging#log_all ZeroTrustGatewayLogging#log_all}

 ---